Daily ideas of indoor activities to do with your kids.

 Feeling overwhelmed, too busy, and just tired of living in survival mode?
 This minimalist mom of four kids offers encouragement, tips, and practical advice on how to live simply, live purposefully, and really enjoy your life as a mom.
 She also offers many resources, classes, and courses on her personal website you need to check out.

-You can find these amazing ladies on iTunes Podcasts, Stitcher (for android), Facebook, Instagram, and from links on their own personal webpages.
+You can find these amazing podcasts on iTunes Podcasts, Stitcher (for android), Facebook, Instagram, and from links on their own personal webpages.
 Their websites all offer some amazing free resources you should check out as well.

 I want to hear from you…what are your favorite podcasts you listen to?
 Leave a comment with your suggestions for me to check out!